netanel094/Computer-security/README.md

 3. Open a terminal and navigate to the project directory.
 4. Run the command `npm install` to install the required dependencies.
 5. Set up a MySQL database and update the database configuration settings in the project files.
-6. Run the command `npm start` to start the development server.
+6. Run the command `npm run dev` to start the development server.
 7. Access the secured website at `http://localhost:3000` and the unsecured website at `http://localhost:3001`.

+Note: The front-end of both websites is powered by Vite, a fast and lightweight development server.
+Vite optimizes the build process and provides a seamless development experience.

 ## Future Enhancements
 Here are some potential enhancements to consider for the project: